 1st MidAmerica to Hold Free Shred Day

-Bethalto — 1st MidAmerica Credit Union will be hosting a free shred event on Saturday, October 5 from 9 a.m. to 12 p.m. at the Jerseyville branch, located at 300 W. County Road in Jerseyville.
+BETHALTO — 1st MidAmerica Credit Union will be hosting a free shred event on Saturday, June 8, from 9 a.m. to 12 p.m. at the Wood River branch, located at 1795 E. Edwardsville Rd in Wood River.

 Bring your personal, sensitive documents and securely dispose of them at this free event.